Yelrow/Web-Optimization-Project/README.md

 * Inlined style.css into the HTML header
 * Reduced the size of the pizzeria image

-You can view the project at
+You can view the project at https://yelrow.github.io/Web-Optimization-Project/index.html

+You can view the optimized pizzeria page at https://yelrow.github.io/Web-Optimization-Project/views/pizza.html